As more and more people fall in love with the tiny house movement, many are people are asking – how do I get one?

 Having consulted with and worked alongside all the trades and numerous professional tiny house builders, I can confidently say I can not think of a better way to jump into the tiny house movement – regardless whether you are considering buying a professionally made tiny house, buying a used tiny house, or are looking to build your own.

 But don’t take my word for it!
 I have trained over 300 tiny house graduates, here are what a few of them had to say:

 Want to read more articles like this & be notified about future course options?
 My newsletter invite should pop up on your window (click refresh it you closed that annoying little bugger).
 You can also find my list of tiny house workshops across Canada right here on the “workshops” tab.

 Happy tiny housing!

-(Kenton is a passionate educator for sustainable living who lives in an off grid tiny house with his wife in northern Alberta.
+(Kenton is a passionate educator for sustainable living who lives in an off grid tiny house in northern Alberta.
 Kenton runs a wide array of workshops to create sustainable homes, edible landscapes, and resilient communities.)